MauricioUyaguari/DataTree/README.md

 ```

 ## searchable.rb
-One of the most useful methods that is used in SQl is where and this file contains this method which can be used with the sql object.
+One of the most useful methods that is used in SQl is the table.where and this file contains this method which can be used with the sql object.

 ```ruby
 def where(params)